-- 1. Achieve a cumulative 3.0 grade-point average in graduate course work; - Complete an application requesting formal admission to teacher education that includes an analysis of learning thus far in the MAT Program; - Complete a minimum of 25 hours of supervised Youth Experience with students within the age range of the certification level sought, e.g. grades K-12 or 9-12; - 4.
-Submit a program of study that indicates the planned semester for MAT internship; and - Complete an interview with two professors (one from Education and one from the student's specialty area) resulting in a favorable admission recommendation to the Dean of Education.
+1. Achieve a cumulative 3.0 grade-point average in graduate course work;

+- 2. Complete an application requesting formal admission to teacher education that includes an analysis of learning thus far in the MAT Program; - 3.
+Complete a minimum of 25 hours of supervised Youth Experience with students within the age range of the certification level sought, e.g. grades K-12 or 9-12; - 4.
+Submit a program of study that indicates the planned semester for MAT internship; and - 5.
+Complete an interview with two professors (one from Education and one from the student's specialty area) resulting in a favorable admission recommendation to the Dean of Education.

 Graduate candidates may not complete more than 18 hours of graduate coursework without full admission to Teacher Education.
 When criteria have been met, the graduate candidate will receive a signed certificate of formal admission.
+A Teacher Education program fee of \$200 will be billed to the candidate upon acceptance.
 Additional requirements may be referenced in the Teacher Education Handbook and the Internship Handbook.

 Admission to the Internship.
 Graduate candidates must be formally admitted no later than one full semester prior to student teaching.
-A disclosure form regarding criminal activity or campus misconduct must be submitted with the application.
-Any submitted Teacher Education Professional Dispositions and Skills Forms will be reviewed prior to admission.
-Graduate candidates must also complete an application for the semester-long internship prior to the internship and must achieve the South Carolina passing score on the PRAXIS II Specialty Area Examination.
 Applications are due September 15 for the spring internship and January 15 for the fall internship.